 Studies show that the negative social impact of holding students back a year often outweighs the academic improvements they are likely to gain by repeating a grade.
 Instead of holding them back, consider delaying the move until they are up to speed.
 Before you enroll your children in a new school, it is imperative that you help them to improve their academic performance so that they are at the same level as their new classmates.

-The most effective way to do this is through an in-home tutor.
+The most effective way to do this is through an in-home and online tutor.
 Find a tutor that is able to work with your child’s new teachers and school so that they understand exactly what your child needs to achieve in order to excel academically.

 Personalized tutoring will mean that your child is able to fill in the missing building blocks in their knowledge and learn the requisite executive skills they need to be successful independent learners at their new school.